-You don't have to climb a mountain and sit on a big rock for six days to visualize the role of the safety committee.
-However, it will take a more thought to develop the safety committee so it meets the expected behaviors and outcomes necessary to fulfill its role.
+You don't have to climb a mountain and sit on a big rock for six days to visualize the safety committee's role.
+However, it will take more thought to develop the safety committee to meet the expected behaviors and outcomes necessary to fulfill its role.

 First, let's look at the concept of "role" and how it applies to the safety committee.
-Look up the definition of "role" and you'll find something like:
+Look up the definition, and you'll find something like:

-As you can see, roles are labels to help define who we are, how we should behave personally and what we should be doing as an individual or group.
+As you can see, a role defines who we are, how we should behave personally, and what we should do as individuals or groups.

 I'm sure the position you hold in your company has some sort of formal title that helps you and others identify your role and associated duties.
-Along with that role come assigned responsibilities and status.
-Every role you play has with it a set of expected behaviors and activities that are considered appropriate for that role.
+Along with that role, come assigned responsibilities and status.
+Every role you play has a set of expected behaviors and activities considered appropriate for that role.